ChitturiPadma/ComputerVision/README.md

-# This repository contains theory on image processing and various computer vision algorithms
+This repository contains theory on image processing and codes for various computer vision techniques and deep learning algorithms.